zenithpaws/Astral-Moderation-v2/README.md

    pip install -r requirements.txt
    ```

-3. Obtain Firebase service account credentials and save them as `.ryzen-moderation-firebase-adminsdk.json` in the root directory.
+3. [Setup a Firebase account](https://console.firebase.google.com/project/_/firestore/data) and save them as `firebase.json` in the root directory.

 4. Set up your Discord bot token and other secrets in Firebase Firestore.